zjpeterson/ansible-net-compliance/README.md

 ## Roles

 ### net_compliance
-Runs configuration compliance with select network resources (currently `ntp_global` and `snmp_server`).
+Runs configuration compliance with select network resources (currently just `ntp_global`) as well as local users (which are not considered to be a "resource").
 Makes changed data available for use in subsequent tasks (specifically the `net_snow` role).
 Generates a summary table of results.

 ### net_snow
 Records change activity in ServiceNow.
 Intended for use with networking use cases, but could also be used for other tasks.